Conduct of Employment Agencies and Employment Businesses Regulations

 Further legal context

-Agency workers continue to have various additional rights under existing legislation, e.g. The Agency Workers Regulations 2010: guidance for recruiters; the Working Time Regulations; and discrimination law under the Equality Act 2010.
+Agency workers continue to have various additional rights under existing legislation, e.g. The Agency Workers Regulations 2010; the Working Time Regulations; and discrimination law under the Equality Act 2010.